miller-me/lab-resources/Intros_to_Coding/The_Command_Line_and_Vim.md

 and if it’s a script file, to execute it from your command line.
 Additionally, like I said earlier, Vim allows you to edit tons of different file types.
-A *word processor* on the other hand, like Microsoft Word or Apple Pages, encodes files a certain way such that you may only open, edit, and save those kinds of files.
-Vim has nothing fancy - no special fonts, no bold or italics, and most importantly, no particular file encoding.
-The only thing you will see in Vim is coloration specific to the language you are using, if it’s a script file.
+A *word processor* on the other hand, like Microsoft Word or Apple Pages, encodes files such that you may only open, edit, and save those kinds of files.
+Vim has nothing fancy - no special fonts, no italics, and most importantly, no particular file encoding.
+The only thing you will see in Vim is coloration specific to the language you are using and occasional bold text, if it’s a script file.
+This coloration also doesn’t always come built in, so ask me if you want help making Vim colorful.

 If you want to learn Vim but are bored with command line work, you can play [Vim Adventures](https://vim-adventures.com) (definitely still